 1. Choose a scripture writing plan

 To get started, first choose a scripture writing plan.
 You can opt to write out an an entire book of the Bible, or choose a topical study.
-While you can find scripture writing plans on Pinterest, I find this 12 month scripture writing plan or this Bible study binder with scripture writing plans pretty convenient.
+While you can find scripture writing plans on Pinterest, which is good news, I find this 12 month scripture writing journal or this Bible study binder with scripture writing plans pretty convenient.

 To create your own scripture writing plan simply research verses on a particular topic using a website like Open Bible or simply Google Bible verses about “ insert topic”.
 You will then want to compile verses for each day of the month.
 Alternatively you can opt to write out the verse that speaks you from your daily Bible reading plan.